cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - Setup phase:

   - The application layer is responsible for the handshake that makes parties agree on a common CPace cipher suite.
-  - The application layer needs to specify how to encode the CPace byte strings Ya/Yb and ADa/ADb defined in section
+  - The application layer needs to specify how to encode the CPace byte strings Ya / Yb and ADa / ADb defined in section
    {{protocol-section}}
     for transfer over the network.
     For CPace it is RECOMMENDED to encode network messages by using MSGa = lv\_cat(Ya,ADa) and MSGb = lv\_cat(Yb,ADb)